Ladoo (film): Production

 Director Arungeorge K David first announced from his Facebook profile that Ladoo will be produced by Mini Studio, and presented by Dhanush.
 Shabareesh Varma, Balu Varghese, and Saju Navodaya were first confirmed to play roles in the film.
 Rajesh Murugesan, the music director of Premam was confirmed to compose the music for the film.
 Gautham Sankar was also confirmed as cinematographer.

 Filming

 Principal photography commenced on 10 May 2017 in Thrissur, Kerala.
 The main filming location was at Thrissur.

+Reception

+A review in the Times of India stated the film had adopted the spirit of comedies from the 1990s.
+The film received a mixed review in LensMens but The New Indian Express found it clichéd and exaggerated.